By Mark E. Minyard, CFLS

 Businesses in Divorce

 The operator of the business should understand that he/she will generally be forced to "buy" the business from the community in a divorce.
 The operator generally cannot force a sale of the business or force the non-operating spouse to accept it in the property division.
-The owner cannot employ the tactic of shutting down the existing community business and opening a new similar business in order to avoid being charged with the value of the community business.
+The operator cannot employ the tactic of shutting down the existing community business and opening a new similar business in order to avoid being charged with the value of the community business.

 Community Interest in Separate Property Business